 Interval Color Wheel

 Assigning a color to each of the 12 chromatic intervals in Western music allows dots on fretboard diagrams to convey more information.
-It can also aid learning and memorization by engaging both sides of the brain.
+It can also aid learning and memorization by engaging different parts of the brain.

 Why color-code the intervals?